MicrosoftDocs/azure-docs-sdk-node/docs-ref-conceptual/overview.md

 ## Connect to Azure services

 In addition to using the Azure packages to create and manage resources within Azure, you can also use packages to connect and use Azure cloud services in your apps.
 For example, you might update a table SQL Database or upload files to Azure Storage.
-Select the package you need for a particular service from the [complete list](node-sdk-azure-install.md) and visit the [Node.js developer center](https://azure.microsoft.com/develop/nodejs/) for tutorials and sample code to learn how to use the libraries in your apps.
+Select the package you need for a particular service from the [complete list](node-sdk-azure-install.md) and visit the [Node.js developer center](https://azure.microsoft.com/develop/nodejs/) for tutorials and sample code to learn how to use the modules in your apps.

 For example, to print out the contents of every blob in an Azure storage container: